-Retirement is one of the important life events many of us will ever experience.
+Retirement planning is one of the important life events many of us will ever experience.
 From both a personal and financial viewpoint, realizing a comfortable retirement is an extremely wide procedure that takes sensible planning and years of perseverance.
 Even once it is reached; managing your retirement is an ongoing responsibility that carries well into one''s golden years.
 In this article we will discuss few things about retirement planning that will help you in making proper decision on your retirement planning.

 Retirement is an inseparable phase life, and this is the most crucial stage of human life cycle.
 People have different kinds of needs in different phases of life; it changes according to age, income, lifestyle, etc. Generally we can say that a person has five types of needs such as;